 14. FOOD AND DRINK: For safety reasons glass shall not be used around the court playing surfaces including court surrounds.
 Food is not to be consumed in the courts area.

-15. NO SMOKING: Smoking is not permitted at the courts and clubhouse.
+15. NO SMOKING: Smoking is not permitted anywhere within the Club internal and external areas.

 16. ADVANCE PAYMENT: All fees for the hire of courts, racquets and tennis balls, or for any other service provided by the Club, are payable in advance.